aiser-team/cabrnet/src/cabrnet/generic/model.md

 As shown below, each CaBRNet model is composed of:
-- a [feature extractor](#extractor-configuration) that processes the input image and produces a set of features, usually in the form of a 4-dimensional tensor (N, D, H, W) where:
+- a [feature extractor](#extractor-configuration) that processes the input image and produces a set of features, usually in the form of a 3-dimensional tensor (D, H, W) where:
-  - N is the size of the batch of images.
   - D is the number of (convolutional) channels.
   - H x W represent the size of the image representation after downsampling.
-In other words, for each image inside the batch, the feature extractor produce a HxW map of D-dimensional vectors, called the **feature map**.
+In other words, for each image, the feature extractor produce a HxW map of D-dimensional vectors, called the **feature map**.
 - a [classifier](#classifier-configuration) that:
   - implements a set of prototypes that are either specific to a given class, or shared among multiples classes.
-  - computes the distances between each vector of the feature map and each prototype.
+  - computes similarity scores between each vector of the feature map and each prototype, using a similarity layer (e.g. based on the L2 distance between vectors in $\mathbb{R}^D$).
-  - computes the classification logits based on these distances.
+  - computes the classification logits based on these distances (e.g. using a decision Tree in ProtoTree).

 <img src="../../../docs/website/docs/img/architecture.svg">